roboogle/gtkmvc3/gtkmvco/docs/five_min/index.rst

 Why this example is interesting
 ===============================

-The *key* to understand the example, is in the fact that there is no code binding the user action of enabling option ``rb1`` with the result of having sub-options of ``rb2`` grayed out.
+There is no code binding the user action of enabling option ``rb1`` with the result of having sub-options of ``rb2`` grayed out.
 Instead, when the user selects ``rb1``, property ``use_rb1`` in the model gets assigned to value ``True``.
 That's it for this control flow, there is no return of information, and no assumptions about semantics of other options.

 Having the value of the options stored into the model is correct, as options are used by the model's action which is part of the application logic.

-What happens then?
 Since the controller is an observer of property ``use_rb1`` in the model, when the value gets changed, the controller is notified and it can then take the right actions accordingly to the new value.

 In the end ''the sub-options get gray-out not because the user selected ``rb1``, but because the *logic* of the application says